Origins

 Who taught it to hear?

-The original Psychodeli was written by Benjamin McCurtain — at CMU in the late 1990s.
+The original Psychodeli was written by Benjamin McCurtain — in the late 1990s.
 It shipped on millions of computers as part of Berkeley Systems' AfterDark screensaver suite.
 Then AfterDark withered, the hardware disappeared, and the code went extinct.

 Twenty-five years later, we brought it back as an exploration of what AI could do with the core ideas.